METALS-Copper steadies as supply fears and China demand support prices

 CHINA STEEL: China’s steel exports in the second quarter are expected to fall after a steep decline in the first quarter, the China Iron and Steel Association (CISA) said.

-Reporting by Peter Hobson; Additional reporting by Mai Nguyen; Editing by Louise Heavens
+Reporting by Peter Hobson; Additional reporting by Mai Nguyen; Editing by Louise Heavens and Elaine Hardcastle